The Only Tools You'll Need for Your High-Mulch, Low-Maintenance Garden

 Watering

-Hose
+Garden Hose

 Be sure to get one that stretches from your water spout to the end of your garden.

-There are all sorts of hose you can use to get the job done.
+There are all sorts of hoses you can use to get the job done.
 Many like the convenience of the flat hoses for storage.
 With the usual rubber hoses, be sure you have a way to store them to prevent kinks which can create holes in your hose, such as a simple rack.

 Your subscription could not be saved.
 Please try again.